 Jogging strollers have many safety features designed to reduce the risk to your little one while running, such as a five-point harness, locking front wheel, handlebar brake, and a safety tether.
 Like car seats, strollers are required to pass safety tests with strict standards and are labeled with safety information.
 When used properly, your little one should have a safe, fun ride while you run.

 However, it is important to note that it is not safe to run with a newborn.
-According to Mayo Clinic, most jogging strollers are not appropriate for babies younger than six months.
+According to Runner’s World, most jogging strollers are not appropriate for babies younger than six months.
 Newborns are unable to hold their heads up and require a stroller that fully reclines and provides proper head and back support.
 Jogging strollers do not fully recline, so as to dissuade parents from jogging with their babies too soon.
 It is important to read all safety information and wait to take your baby running until they have adequate neck control.

 Do you really need a jogging stroller?